 For the most part, you don’t need long file names with long descriptive text.

 The keyword phrase that mostly describes the image is fine.

 Just make sure that your file name text also accurately reflects what the image is about.

 Yes!
 Optimize Your Images.
 But Don’t Overdo It

 While it is important to optimize images properly, it is not necessary to spend so much time on them that you lose sight of the bigger picture.

 Make sure that you spend only what is necessary to get your images to rank and supplement your online marketing efforts.
-But, don’t lose sight of the ultimate goal by doing so.

 More Image Optimization Resources: